© Crown copyright 2019

 A range of documents to support local authorities and providers in commissioning and delivering children’s public health services aged 0 to 19 years.
 The documents include health and wellbeing, resilience, maximising learning and achievement, supporting complex and additional health needs and transition to adulthood.
 An extensive list of links to relevant resources and tools is also given.

-Improving children and young peoples’ mental wellbeing will positively impact on their cognitive development, learning, physical health, mental health and social and economic prospects in adulthood6.
-Poor mental wellbeing increases the likelihood in later life of:
+As outlined in the PHE report on Promoting children and young people’s emotional health and wellbeing, doing so will positively impact on their cognitive development, learning, physical health, mental health and social and economic prospects in adulthood.[footnote 12]
+Poor mental wellbeing in childhood and youth increases the likelihood in later life of:

 - poor educational attainment